• About Us

 Has your child been arrested for a crime in Raleigh or elsewhere in North Carolina?
 If so, don’t panic. and be sure to contact us right away.
 The experienced Raleigh criminal defense attorneys at Kurtz & Blum, PLLC understand the fear and stress that parents face when their child faces criminal charges.
 We’re here to help defend your child against the charges.
 We will do everything we can to minimize the impact the criminal justice system will have on their life and their future.

 Since 1998, Kurtz & Blum, PLLC has been handling criminal cases for clients throughout North Carolina.
 Our highly skilled legal team has over 50 years of combined experience.
 We take a collaborative approach to handling challenging juvenile cases.
 When you hire a Raleigh criminal defense attorney at Kurtz & Blum, PLLC, you can rest easier knowing that we’re in your corner.
-Call now for a free and confidential consultation and learn how we can put our skills, knowledge, and resources to work for your child.
+Call now for a confidential consultation and learn how we can put our skills, knowledge, and resources to work for your child.

 Immediate Steps to Take If Your Child Is Ever Arrested